Philip Sugden (artist): Work in Tibet and the Himalayas

+Curatorial and exhibition career

-During that same year, Sugden was a guest curator at the Nicholas Roerich Museum in New York City, where he organized a six-month series of exhibitions, which included a solo show of works by Robert Rauschenberg, celebrating the 1991 International Year of Tibet.
+During 1991, Sugden was a guest curator at the Nicholas Roerich Museum in New York City, where he organized a six-month series of exhibitions, which included a solo show of works by Robert Rauschenberg, celebrating the 1991 International Year of Tibet.
 In the summer of 1998 Sugden was invited by, "Artists for Tibet," to mount a solo exhibition at the Denis Bibro Gallery in New York City as part of “Art Against Chinese Human Right Abuses.”

 During his thirty-five-year career, Sugden's work has been exhibited in over one-hundred solo shows internationally including New York City, Los Angeles, London, Paris, Washington D.C., Melbourne, and Kathmandu.
-Mr. Sugden became the first visual artist to be placed on the Marathon Performing Arts Center's "Wall of Fame" in 2019.
-He is the Co-Producer and Director of the Documentary, "Activismo: Art & Dissidence in Cuba," that focuses on five Cuban artists, including Tania Bruguera, who have been labeled as dissidents by the Cuban government.
+Sugden became the first visual artist to be placed on the Marathon Performing Arts Center's "Wall of Fame" in 2019.
+He has also exhibited at the Toledo Museum of Art, where he received a First-Place Award in the 72nd Annual Juried Show.

+He is the co-producer and director of the documentary, "Activismo: Art & Dissidence in Cuba," that focuses on five Cuban artists, including Tania Bruguera, who have been labeled as dissidents by the Cuban government.

+Sugden has served as Gallery Director of the Grace Albrecht Gallery at Bluffton University since 2015.
 He is currently an Assistant Professor of Fine Arts at Bluffton University.
+He previously taught part-time at the University of Findlay.

+Awards and recognition

+Sugden received the 2025 CreativeOhio Artist Champion Award, which recognizes leading advocates for arts and culture in Ohio.
+He has received the Social Activism Award at ArtPrize 2015.
+He became the first visual artist to be placed on the Marathon Performing Arts Center's "Wall of Fame" in 2019.

+He has received grants including an Ohio Arts & Humanities Joint Projects in the Arts grant for the White Lotus PBS presentation (1991), a National Endowment for the Humanities grant for the same project, and a Faculty Development Grant from the University of Findlay to study the art of Adolf Wölfli at the American Museum of Folk Art in New York City.

+Publications

+Sugden has written on Tibetan culture and art, including the article "Tibetan Sky Burial – An Ancient Ritual" (1992–1993).
+He co-authored, with Carole Elchert, Visions from the Fields of Merit: Drawings of Tibet & the Himalayas (2000) and co-organized the companion volume White Lotus: An Introduction to Tibetan Culture (1991).
+His artwork has also appeared on the covers of several books, including Entering the Word Temple by Diane Frank and Path to Bliss by the Dalai Lama.